I have to say, when 2020 started, I was full of hope and excitement for what the new year would bring.

 This is a 6 part series following 6 different animal babies through the trials of their first year.
 Spoiler alert, these babies are freakin’ adorable!
 Your cheeks will be hurting from smiling so much!

 If you don’t have a subscription to your local PBS station, you might want to consider it a gift to yourself, and an investment in your mental health.
-There are lots of really great shows and documentaries available with a passport membership, it's a great alternative to cable or other streaming services.

 Paula Kahumbu overcame many obstacles to bring you season 1 of Wildlife Warriors.
 This is a series highlighting a different person, in each episode, who is making a huge difference in the lives of animals throughout Africa.
 You can watch all 12 episodes here, they are about 26 minutes per episode.
 This is a binge worthy series that will leave you feeling optimistic about humanity.